hamzaelmi068/hamzaelmi068/README.md

 # 💫 About Me:
-🚀 I'm currently a second year Computer Science student seeking new opportunities to strengthen my skills<br>🔭 I’m currently working on a project to predict football match winners using machine learning. <br>👯 I’m looking to collaborate on new opportunities in Machine Learning, data analytics, and Cyber Security.<br>🌱 I’m currently learning JavaScript, Java, Intermediate concepts with C, and various hosting services such as Azure and Firebase.<br>⚡ Fun fact - I've grown a fascination for the stock market, particularly in the sports analytics industry
+🚀 I'm currently a second year Computer Science student seeking new opportunities to strengthen my skills<br>🔭 I’m currently working on a project to predict football match winners using machine learning. <br>👯 I’m looking to collaborate on new opportunities in Machine Learning, data analytics, and Cyber Security.<br>🌱 I’m currently learning JavaScript, Java, Intermediate concepts with C, and various hosting services such as Azure and Firebase.<br>⚡ Fun fact - I've grown a fascination for the stock market, as well as the sports analytics industry

 ## 🌐 Socials: